jimdel/pi-cluster-config/docs/ContainerizedCloudflareTunnel.md

    ```

 2. **Test connectivity**:
-   - Visit your domain in a browser
+   - Visit domain in a browser
    - Traffic should route through the containerized tunnel

 3. **Monitor metrics** (optional):